-2.1 Research area
+125 2.1 Research area

 The study area is the HRB (Figure 1).
 The Hanjiang River originated at the southern foot of the Qinling Mountains.
-It flows through Shaanxi, Henan and Hubei provinces before merging into the Yangtze River at Wuhan, with a total length of 1,577km, a basin area of 159,000km2, average annual precipitation of 700-1300mm and an average annual runoff of 51.7 billion m3 (1960-2010; Yin et al., 2015).
+It flows through Shaanxi, Henan and Hubei provinces before merging into the Yangtze River at Wuhan, with a total length of 1,577km, a basin area of 159,000km2, and an average annual precipitation of 700-1300mm (1960-2010; Yin, 2015).
 HRB has a humid subtropical monsoon climate with a pronounced spatial difference of precipitation.
 The annual precipitation increases from northwest to southeast and mainly concentrates in summer and autumn, with July to September accounting for about 70% of the annual total precipitation.
-Droughts and floods are both severe in the HRB, mainly because the river's upper reaches (above the Danjiangkou) are mountainous, with narrow, deep, meandering channels and fast currents.
+Droughts and floods are both severe in the HRB, mainly because the river's upper reaches (above the Danjiangkou Dam) are mountainous, with narrow, deep, meandering channels and fast currents.
 Flash floods and prolonged droughts can cause severe impacts.
-And in the middle and lower reaches (Danjiangkou to Zhongxiang is the midstream and below Zhongxiang is the downstream) of the Hanjiang River, the slow currents flow due to the low slope of the Jianghan Plain leads to unstable channels and inadequate discharge capacity, resulting in frequent floods (Institute of Geography of Chinese Academy of Sciences, 1957).
-Since the 1990s, the HRB has been experiencing continuous drought, severely impact the ecological environment, the rational allocation of water resources, and water supply in the basin (Chen et al., 2006; Wang and Guo, 2010; Yin et al., 2015).
+In the middle and lower reaches (Danjiangkou to Zhongxiang is the midstream and below Zhongxiang is the downstream) of the Hanjiang River, the slow currents flow due to the low slope of the Jianghan Plain leads to unstable channels and inadequate discharge capacity, resulting in frequent floods (Institute of Geography of Chinese Academy of Sciences, 1957).
+Since the early 1990s, the HRB as a whole has tended towards more frequent droughts, which severely impacted the ecological environment, the rational allocation of water resources, and the water supply in the basin (Chen et al., 2006; Wang and Guo, 2010; Yin, 2015).

-删除[X.dan]: I
+| 删除[X.dan]: -